galaxyproject/training-material/topics/chip-seq/tutorials/estrogen-receptor-binding-site-identification/tutorial.md

 - A header with the chromosome names and lengths
 - A file content as a tabular file with the location and other information of each read found in the FASTQ file and the mapping information

-**Add a question box??**
+> ### {% icon question %} Questions
+>
+> 1. Which information do you find in a SAM/BAM file?
+What is the additional information compared to a FASTQ file.
+>
+>    <details>
+>    <summary>Click to view answers</summary>
+>    <ol type="1">
+>       <li>Sequences and Quality information, like FASTQ</li>
+>       <li>Mapping information; Location of the read on the chromosome; Mapping quality ...</li>
+>       <li>For more information please see <a href="https://en.wikipedia.org/wiki/SAM_(file_format)">https://en.wikipedia.org/wiki/SAM_(file_format)</a></li>
+>    </ol>
+>    </details>
+{: .question}

+# ChIP-seq Quality Control

-# Control of the quality of the ChIP-seq
+We already checked the quality of the raw sequencing reads in the first step.

-We checked the quality of the sequencing in the first step.
-We know would like to test the quality of the ChIP-seq preparation of the samples.
+Now we would like to test the quality of the ChIP-seq preparation, to know if your ChIP-seq samples are more enriched than the control (input) samples.

 ## Correlation between samples

-To assess the similarity between the replicates of the ChIP-seq and the input, respectively, it is a common technique to calculate the correlation of read counts on different regions for the different samples.
+To assess the similarity between the replicates of the ChIP and the input, respectively, it is a common technique to calculate the correlation of read counts on different regions for all different samples.
 We expect that the replicates of the ChIP-seq experiments should be clustered more closely to each other than the replicates of the input sample.

-**Not really clear for me...
-Add a bit more details? why such step? how such step is done?**
+That is, because the input samples should not have enriched regions included - remember the immuno-precipitation step was skiped during the sample preparation.

-To do that, we need to run the previous steps (quality control and mapping) on each sample.
+To do that, we need at first to catch up for all our samples and re-run the previous steps (quality control and mapping) on each sample.
 To save time, we already did that and we can now work directly on the BAM files of the 8 samples

 > ### {% icon hands_on %} Hands-on: Correlation between samples
 >